Takashiidobe/notes/src/programming-languages/erlang/learn-you-some-erlang.md

 ---
-title: learn-you-some-erlang
+title: "Learn you Some Erlang"
 ---

-You Some Erlang

 # Learn you Some Erlang